Machine Safeguards A to Z

 To combat these types of injuries, OSHA has extensive rules on how to safeguard machines with various fail-safes.
 In this blog post, we’re going to take a look at good machine guard behavior and maintenance, and how you can help best keep your workers safe when operating equipment.

 Different Types of Safeguards

 Depending on the type of equipment you use, the following can all be safety guards that are in place:

 – Emergency shutoffs are common on just about every kind of machine, from table saws to public escalators.
 In the event that a body part or piece of equipment becomes caught in a machine, or in the case of any other malfunction, the machine can shut down to halt any moving parts immediately.
-These types of shutoffs can be both automatic (detected and engaged by the equipment itself) or manual (requiring an employee to hit a button of flip a switch).
+These types of shutoffs can be both automatic (detected and engaged by the equipment itself) or manual (requiring an employee to hit an emergency stop button of flip a switch).

 – Physical guards are usually pieces of plastic, metal cages, or another materials that keep employees or their clothing from getting caught in moving parts – much in the same way many chainsaws have a guard that covers all but the bottom of the blade surface while cutting.
 In assembly lines, gear teeth, blades, and transition points between stages of production often have physical guards over them.

 – Area guards are a type of physical guard but they are used on larger machinery.
 These are usually a gated enclosure that keeps workers from entering the inner workings of a machine, which are only to be accessed by trained professionals to make repairs or modifications.
 In the past, accidents have occurred when employees have unlocked such enclosures themselves in an attempt to self-diagnose and repair machinery problems.
 Keys to such enclosures should only be accessible by those properly trained.